AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 Verification conditions are generated from the program text.
 #.
 The verification conditions have to be proven to be True to
-   formally demonstrate that the implementation of the body of the subprogram satifies the post condition provided the precondition is True and the subprogram completes without exceptions.
+   formally demonstrate that the implementation of the body of the subprogram satisfies the post condition provided the precondition is True and the subprogram completes without exceptions.

 .. todo :: Think about Pre'Class and Post'Class